bhagwan22/DML-imp/README.md

 # DML-imp

-## apex DML of changing owenr will not sent email notification to new owner to allow, we need to use Database.DMLOptions
+### Apex DML of changing owenr will not sent email notification to new owner to allow, we need to use Database.DMLOptions

     Database.DMLOptions dlo = new Database.DMLOptions();
     dlo.EmailHeader.triggerAutoResponseEmail = true;